dimanikulin/fva/FVADocMD/WhatILearnedAsSoftwareDeveloper.md

 - [Dictionary editor](https://github.com/dimanikulin/fva/blob/master/FVADictionaryEditor/IMPLEMENTATIONSTATUS.MD)

 ## Implementation
-&nbsp;&nbsp;&nbsp; Finally, we can move to coding!
+Finally, we can move to coding!
 I chose [QT](https://en.wikipedia.org/wiki/Qt_(software)) as the main library to use as **FVA Software** requires [UI](https://en.wikipedia.org/wiki/User_interface) and supports Windows, MacOS, Linux Ubuntu with the latest update.
 To begin with, I used **QWidgets** and its children - **QWizard** and **QWizardPage**.
 But then I realized that using **QML** will be easier for [UI](https://en.wikipedia.org/wiki/User_interface) implementation.